bootstrapguru/dexor/docs/features.md

 Need new files or components?
 I create them adhering to your project's existing patterns and conventions, ensuring consistency across your codebase.

+## AI Service Integration

+Droid now supports integration with multiple AI services, allowing you to choose the service and model that best fits your needs.
+This enhances flexibility and allows you to leverage different AI capabilities based on your project requirements.

 ## Latest Features (Updated on 2024-07-07)

-- Ability to create a new assistant for each project.
+- Ability to create a new assistant for each project using the `--new` parameter.
-- Moved away from Chat Assistants API to Chat Completions API.
+- Transitioned from Assistants API to Chat Completions API for improved speed and cost efficiency.
 - Stores conversations locally in a SQLite database.
 - The database, config file, and cache files are stored in the `home directory/.droid`.